coopernurse/node-pool/README.md

 - `priorityRange`: int between 1 and x - if set, borrowers can specify their relative priority in the queue if no resources are available. see example.  (default 1)
 - `autostart`: boolean, should the pool start creating resources etc once the constructor is called, (default true)
+- `Promise`: Promise lib, a Promises/A+ implementation that the pool should use.
+Defaults to whatever `global.Promise` is (usually native promises).

 ### pool.acquire